washu-eeps/EDC-2026/using-git.md

    - **Password**: Paste your Personal Access Token (NOT the GitHub password)
 7. A new folder will appear in your file browser with your repository name

-**Important**: Each team member should clone the repo to their own workspace in JupyterLab.
-You'll all be working on the same files, but each person has their own local copy.
+**Important**: Your team clones the repo once into JupyterLab.
+Since you're all sharing the same JupyterLab environment, you'll work from this single local copy.
 When you push, your changes go to the shared repo in `washu-eeps`.

+**Avoid working simultaneously**: If two people edit the same notebook at the same time, you'll create merge conflicts.
+Git can handle these, but resolving them requires command-line tools you don't have access to here.
+Coordinate with your team - take turns or work together at the same screen.

 ---